GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 <br>

-# Cloning and setting up of this project
+# Cloning of the project

 <hr>

-<p>To create a local clone of the project, follow the steps below:</p>
+To create a local clone of the project, follow the steps below:

 * In the GitHub repository, under the repository name there is a code tab., click on the 'code' tab. and select either HTTPS or CSS link to copy the code.
 I will use HTTPS:

 ![image](https://user-images.githubusercontent.com/72948843/182441657-b4116d59-ee58-4a4d-9826-2119bd34d7a8.png)
 * In the clone tab, click the HTTPS tab.
 Within this section, click on the clipboard icon and copy the URL supplied for the repository.